Antonako1/grachi/assets/data/README.txt

             - Value can be inserted here by the program
     - Numeral insert
         - %*0%, %*1%, %*2%...
-            - With numeral inserts you can define the order the values will be inserted
+            - With numeral inserts you can define the order the values will be inserted, starting at 0

 Blocks
     - Blocks are an array that hold a set of keys